Diophantine problems in solvable groups: Introduction

-For nilpotency class $2$, this result is proved by considering the largest ring of scalars $R$ of the bilinear map $G/Z(G)\times G/Z(G) \to G'$ induced by the commutator operation $[\cdot, \cdot]$.
+For nilpotency class $2$, we prove this result by considering the largest ring of scalars $R$ of the bilinear map $G/Z(G)\times G/Z(G) \to G'$ induced by the commutator operation $[\cdot, \cdot]$.
 It then follows from \cite{GMO_rings} that $R$ is e-interpretable in $G$.
 By this same reference, there exists a ring of algebraic integers e-interpretable in $R$, and hence in $G$ by transitivity.
 We refer to Section \ref{s: largest_ring} for further details regarding these results and the notion of largest ring of scalars.
-Higher nilpotency class is easily reduced to class $2$ using that $\gamma_3(G)$ has finite verbal width ($\gamma_i(G)$ denotes the $i$-th term of the lower central series of a group $G$).
-For this case a similar possible approach using the largest ring of scalars of $G$ is discussed in Remark \ref{r: free_nilpotent}.
+Higher nilpotency class reduces to class $2$ by the following \emph{nilpotent quotient argument}: the third term $\gamma_3(G)$ of the lower central series of $G$ has finite verbal width, hence it is e-definable in $G$.
+Therefore the class 2 nilpotent quotient $G/\gamma_3(G)$ is e-interpretable in $G$, which provides the reduction.

+Note that the nilpotent quotient argument is quite general: it works for any group $G$ with e-definable subgroup $\gamma_3(G)$ or, more generally, $\gamma_i(G), i \geq 3$.